gbturner556/MOSFET-Analyzer/README.md

 There are currently no known bugs

 ## Future Work
-This program is currently functional and realistically useful for modeling a MOSFET device.
 Currently, the program does not allow the user to change the increments and ranges of vdd and vgs.
 The NFET class does all for this through getters and setters so this addition is not far from reach.